Malloy California Trip Prompts Call For Review Of Fundraising Rules

 Hartford, CT (CBS Connecticut) Republicans have raised questions about Governor Dannel Malloy’s recent fundraising trip to California.
 Malloy said he would not apologize for raising money for Democratic causes– and said he expects to continue to do so in future.

-Malloy said he will look into Republican criticism that he attended an event in California paid for by a Connecticut state contractor, saying “To the best if my knowlege I did not solicit that person.
+Malloy said he will look into Republican criticism that he attended an event in California paid for by a Connecticut state contractor, saying “To the best if my knowledge I did not solicit that person.
 That doesn’t mean that somebody isn’t at an event that I attend.
 I attend lots of events where lots of people are and I don’t know what their status is.”

 Republican candidate for governor John McKinney says he’s concerned that the governor could have solicited a state contractor for contributions to the Democratic Party.
 He says the contractor in question received almost $4 million in state contracts as recently as 2011 and 2012.